Prometheus Radio Project

 The Prometheus Radio Project is a non-profit advocacy and community organizing group with a mission to resist corporate media consolidation and radio homogenization in the United States.
 Founded in 1998 by a small group of radio activists in Philadelphia, Pennsylvania, Prometheus has participated in the community radio movement by providing technical training, helping marginalized communities gain access to affordable media outlets, and creating a network of low power community radio stations.
-A lot of Prometheus' efforts have over-time been focused on legal advocacy for low-power FM (LPFM) stations.
+A lot of Prometheus' efforts have over time been focused on legal advocacy for low-power FM (LPFM) stations.

+It has EIN 23-3013087 as a 501(c)(3) Public Charity; in 2025 it claimed total revenue of $17,903 and total assets of $73,078.

 Origins

 The Prometheus Radio Project emerged from Radio Mutiny, an unlicensed station located in West Philadelphia that broadcast during the mid-1990s.
 In 1998, the FCC shut down Radio Mutiny, prompting the station's organizers to hold a protest at Benjamin Franklin's printing press where they vowed to teach people to build ten more stations for everyone that was shut down.
 Subsequently, former pirate broadcasters involved with Radio Mutiny established the Prometheus Radio Project.
 The organization's mission was to advocate for new low-power FM licenses and assist community groups in establishing independent radio stations.